 Through its strategic plan, NIH has acquired a leadership role in the area of hydrology.
 The basic and result-oriented research and development programs are integrated and executed using very innovative, dynamic and focused team of scientists.
 The future prospects of NIH are tremendous.
 We are establishing collaborations with National and International Organizations and Institutes.
 NIH is growing in an era of unparalleled scientific and technological advancement.

-NIH is looking forward to closely work with all sister organizations under the Ministry of Water Resources, River Development and Ganga Rejuvenation, academic and R&D institutes in India and abroad, and International Organizations to address current and emerging problems in sustainable water resources management.
+NIH is looking forward to closely work with all sister organizations under the Ministry of Jal Shakti Department of Water Resources, River Development and Ganga Rejuvenation, academic and R&D institutes in India and abroad, and International Organizations to address current and emerging problems in sustainable water resources management.

 National Institute of Hydrology